jdart/Spex/README.md

 #### Deferring Inline JavaScript

-If you want to write some JavaScript use the docReady helper.
+If you want some JavaScript in your template that should execute after the JavaScript from _assets.php are included, then use the docReady helper.

     <?php $metric->docReady() ?>
 	    <script>$('#bx-me').bxSlider()</script>